Squatting in Pakistan: History

 Squatter areas in Pakistan are known as "bastis" or "katchi abadis" and low-income villages absorbed into cities are called "goths".
 The goths are defined by the Government of Pakistan as slums.
 After the creation of Pakistan in 1947, the new capital Karachi grew rapidly in size.
 Bastis were formed either through land invasions or illegal subdividing of existing land.
 The largest squatter area, Orangi, was home to around a million inhabitants.

 Following the 1958 Pakistani coup d'état, the Pakistan Army ruled the country and changed the capital to Islamabad.
 It decided to move all the squatters in Karachi into two townships called Landhi-Korangi and New Karachi.
 The katchi abadis were demolished and the inhabitants forcibly resettled.

 By the early 1990s, there were over 2 million people squatting in Karachi (out of the 8 million total population) and by 2007, there were 7.5 million squatters out of a total population which had risen to 15 million.
-There were also katchi abadis in other cities.
-Islamabad had 52 squatter areas in 2015, estimated to be housing over 100,000 people, and there were 25 squatter settlements in Bahawalpur in 2014.
+There were also katchi abadis in other cities, for example Islamabad had 52 squatter areas in 2015, estimated to be housing over 100,000 people.